statisticsnorway/dapla-statbank-client/README.md

 ---

 ### Version history
-- 1.0.3 Updating pyjstat to 2.4.0, fixing bug where empty codelists stops description initialization, changing imports to absolute from package root
+- 1.0.3 Fixing bug where empty codelists stops description initialization, Updating pyjstat to 2.4.0, changing imports to absolute from package root
 - 1.0.2 Doc-string style cleanup, a check on username and password on client init, changes to time and display of time, demo notebooks cleaned
 - 1.0.0 Finished going through initial issues, less complaining from verify on floats
 - 0.0.11 Statbank people wanted a user-agent-requesst-header to differentiate test from prod